 Beneficial Ventilator Mode

-The MOVES® SLC™ Airway Pressure Release Ventilation (APRV) ventilator mode, also known as pressure-controlled inverse ratio intermittent mandatory ventilation, outperforms.
-This ventilation mode is used to increase oxygen perfusion in patients with low blood oxygen saturation due to injured or otherwise compromised lung tissue.
+The MOVES® SLC™ Airway Pressure Release Ventilation (APRV) ventilator mode, also known as pressure-controlled inverse ratio intermittent mandatory ventilation, is designed to provide optimal oxygenation with protective ventilation.
+This ventilation mode is applicable in ARDS (Acute Respiratory Distress Syndrome) cases, as it is used to increase oxygen perfusion in patients with low blood oxygen saturation due to injured or otherwise compromised lung tissue.

-Given the focus of MOVES® SLC™ on deployment in military or disaster relief conditions, this ventilator mode is of particular benefit to patients with internal burns, for example, those who have been injured in a fire or explosion or who have been exposed to chemical agents.
+From a military perspective, this ventilator mode is of particular benefit to patients with internal burns, for example, those who have been injured in a fire or explosion or who have been exposed to chemical agents.

 These types of injuries result in decreased lung compliance, breathing and ventilatory difficulties, and ultimately hypoxemia.
-APRV functions to provide the patient with a plateaued peak inspiratory pressure (PIP) over a longer and adjustable inspiratory time, keeping the lungs inflated and improving oxygen perfusion.
-Overall, having APRV functionality can greatly improve patient outcomes for those sustaining injuries common to the battlefield environment.
+APRV functions to provide the patient with a plateaued peak inspiratory pressure (PIP) over a longer and adjustable inspiratory time, keeping the lungs inflated at lung-protective peak pressures and improving oxygen perfusion.
+Overall, having APRV functionality can greatly improve patient outcomes for patients with ARDS and those sustaining injuries common to the battlefield environment.

 Comprehensive Patient Vital Signs Monitoring